cloudfoundry/cc-api-v3-style-guide/README.md

 ### Currently

 Associations are sometimes created by setting a `relationship_guid:` field on one of the resources.

-For example, `POST /v3/apps { "space_guid": "abc" }` creates an app associated to a space.
+* For example, `POST /v3/apps { "space_guid": "abc" }` creates an app associated to a space.

-Other times associations are added via PUT requests to a nested resource, For example, `PUT /v3/apps/guid/routes { route_guid: the guid }` will add a route association to an app.
+Other times associations are added via PUT requests to a nested resource.

+* For example, `PUT /v3/apps/guid/routes { route_guid: the guid }` will add a route association to an app.

 An association can then be deleted via `DELETE /v3/apps/guid/routes { route_guid: the guid }`.